Author of What to Eat When You’re Broke and Bloom Where You’re Planted online course

 How distant we’ve ventured from those original settlers who said, “No more!” and declared their freedom.
 They fought and sacrificed to be free of a government that oppressed them, taxed them, stole from them, and enforced rules without any type of representation upon them.

-And yet here we stand on July 4, 2017.
-We have somehow forgotten what freedom really means and so we have lost it, incrementally and for many people, voluntarily.
+And yet here we stand on July 4, 2023.
+We have somehow forgotten what freedom really means, and so we have lost it, incrementally and for many people, voluntarily.

-The rights that were demanded 241 years ago when the founding fathers signed the Declaration of Independence have been systematically crushed “for our own good.”
+The rights that were demanded nearly 250 years ago when the founding fathers signed the Declaration of Independence have been systematically crushed “for our own good.”
 We’re being oppressed and stolen from.
 Rules are being enforced on us without representation.
 Because let’s face it, the only people that most of our members of Congress are serving are the ones lining their pockets.
+The President of the United States and his family have been caught on tape selling favors to China, our enemy, and nobody with the power to fix this is doing a darn thing about it.

 We are taxed unreasonably, and if we don’t pay, they will take the money right from our bank accounts or steal our possessions.